DarianM/PlanningPoker/README.md

 ## Run tests

-for client's tests in `/Client` run
+for client's tests on `/Client` run

 ```sh
 npm run test
 ```

-for integration tests in root directory
+for integration tests found on Server in root directory

 ```sh
 npm run test